shapeshift/lib/README.md

 One technique that can helpful when writing tests, is to reference the coverage report for the file/function/feature you're testing.
 To do this, run `yarn test:dev` from your terminal.
 This will generate a coverage report for the project.
 The `coverage` directory will be located in the root directory.
 There is an `index.html` which shows the coverage report per file.

+## Contributing

+Please see the [Contributing Guidlines](CONTRIBUTING.md) document for this repo's specific contributing guidelines.